 Owners are required to submit information about ACM within their building to the Asbestos Registry of Public Buildings.

-The Occupational Health and Safety Regulations, 1996 provide clarity of definitions, what forms of asbestos are to be reported and indicate what information is required to be reported, such as type, characteristics, accessibility and location.
-Compliance and enforcement of the Act and regulations came into effect on June 1, 2014.
+The Occupational Health and Safety Regulations, 2020 provide clarity of definitions, what forms of asbestos are to be reported and indicate what information is required to be reported, such as type, characteristics, accessibility and location.

 Complete an Assessment

 A safety professional, consultant or person who has asbestos knowledge, experience and training can do this assessment.

 The assessment includes the type of ACM (e.g., insulation, boiler and pipe insulation, ceiling stipple, ceiling or floor tile).
-Only materials or groups of materials listed in the registry are comprised of ACM, as defined in Section 23-1 of The Occupational Health and Safety Regulations, 2020.
-The registry also lists untested materials which are deemed to be ACM (See regulation, 334(2)).
+Materials or groups of materials listed in the registry are comprised of ACM, as defined in Section 23-1 of The Occupational Health and Safety Regulations, 2020.
+The registry also lists untested materials which are deemed to be ACM under Section 23-5(2).